We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 Groin strains can occur in field hockey players due to the rapid changes in direction and forceful leg movements required during play.
 These strains can cause pain and difficulty moving the affected leg.

-Treatment typically involves RICE, along with physical therapy and stretching exercises.
 To prevent groin strains, players should properly warm up and stretch before games and practices.

 Foot Injuries (Sprains, Strains)